On September 19, 2012, Governor Brown signed a new workers' comp law making vast

 will affect injured workers most:

 - A higher minimum and maximum weekly rate will be

 phased in for permanent partial disability rates.

-- Changes were made to the permanent disability
+- Changes are being made to the permanent disability

 rating schedule for injuries after 1/1/13.

-- Changes were made to the supplemental job
+- There are changes in the supplemental job

 - The laws regarding medical provider networks, the